VC mand_HVID

 Organisation

-Vaekstcenteret is organized as a foundation that conducts workshops and training programs.
-The daily management is in the hands of an executive committee representing the resident community under the leadership of the formal board of the foundation.
+Vaekstcenter is organised as a foundation that conducts workshops and training programmes.
+The daily management is in the hands of an executive committee representing the resident community under the formal leadership of the Board of the foundation.

-The income of Vaekstcenteret primarily stems from workshops and training programs, rental income, a bookshop and donations.
+The income of Vaekstcenter primarily stems from these workshops and training programmes, and from rental income, a bookshop and donations.

-Vaekstcenteret has a core staff of teachers supplemented by guest teachers, who each semester offers a variety of workshops and programs in self-development, mindfulness and retreats – the basic work of meditation.
-The self-development programs embedded with a spiritual perspective, could be seen as a modern version of the basic schooling known from all classical spiritual traditions.
-These fundamental training deals with bodily awareness, personal maturing and self-knowledge for the benefit of both one’s personal and work life and for society in general.
+Vaekstcenteret has a core staff of teachers supplemented by guest teachers who each semester offer a variety of workshops and programmes in self-development, mindfulness and other foundational and intermediate contemplative practices and principles.
+These programmes for self-development imbued with a spiritual perspective may be seen as a modern version of the foundational schooling known from the major spiritual traditions.
+This foundational training seeks to promote bodily awareness, personal maturation and self-knowledge, mindfulness and other forms and aspects of meditation, and the cultivation of the natural qualities of the heart for the benefit of both one’s personal and work life and for society in general.

-The more advanced spiritual training is taken care of by Jes Bertelsen.
-His Tibetan teacher, Tulku Urgyen, in 1989 authorized him to teach Dzogchen (an advanced form of meditation) from a western perspective and for westerners.
-Tulku Urgyen acknowledged Vaekstcenteret’s basic schooling as valid preparation for the actual meditative praxis.
+The more advanced spiritual training is provided and supervised by Jes Bertelsen.
+His Tibetan teacher, Tulku Urgyen Rinpoche (1920-1996), authorised him in 1989 to teach Dzogchen (an advanced form of meditation) and encouraged him to do so using his own judgment as to how to introduce these teachings into northern European culture and society.
+Tulku Urgyen acknowledged that Vaekstcenter’s foundational schooling could serve as valid preparation for more advanced forms of practice, including Dzogchen.

-In Jes Bertelsen' teachings and on the basis of his own training and experience, the pedagogic build on a synthesis of eastern and western spiritual knowledge and practices, integrating modern psychological and philosophical thinking as one of the prerequisites.
+Jes Bertelsen's teachings and approach constitute a synthesis of eastern and western spiritual knowledge and practice, integrating modern psychological and philosophical insights, and reflecting his own experience and training.

 Jes Bertelsen on What is Dzogchen?